DTC Fashion Storefront - AI Recommendations and Checkout That Converts

 Collaborative filtering over content-based recommendations

-Content-based recommendations (similar style, color, category) are reliable from day one but plateau quickly — they surface what's similar, not what actually converts.
+Content-based recommendations (similar style, color, category) are reliable from day one but plateau quickly; they surface what's similar, not what actually converts.
 Collaborative filtering needs 30 days of session data to outperform content-based, but once it has it, CTR was 40% higher in holdout testing.
 The cold-start period was worth the payoff.
+The 'collaborative filtering' is closer to item-based similarity using the pgvector embeddings, with session co-occurrence signals mixed in.
+Calling it collaborative filtering is generous.
+It's a hybrid that leans heavily on content similarity for the first 30 days until enough session data accumulates.

 Results

-The merchandising manager's 20-hour weekly workload dropped to under 4 hours.
+The merchandising manager's 20-hour weekly workload dropped to 6 hours a week.
 Homepage collections now update automatically based on trending signals from the session event stream.
 Manual curation shifted from maintenance to strategy.

 What Worked